lucidrains/audiolm-pytorch/README.md

 Implementation of <a href="https://google-research.github.io/seanet/audiolm/examples/">AudioLM</a>, a Language Modeling Approach to Audio Generation out of Google Research, in Pytorch

+It also extends the work for conditioning with classifier free guidance with T5.
+This allows for one to do text-to-audio, not offered in the paper.

 ## Install

 ```bash